 - Time management & strict adherence to deadlines

 - Quality assurance protocols & inspections

 - Finalizing products & preparing for shipment

-Here is an example of how to describe an accomplishment in a manufacturing cover letter
+Here are a few examples of how to describe accomplishments in a manufacturing cover letter

 5. Conclude your manufacturing cover letter with a persuasive statement

 The fifth and final step to writing an excellent manufacturing cover letter is to craft a persuasive closing statement.
 This statement’s main purpose is to convince the employer to contact you, so keep it concise and compelling.

 In this statement, you should include:

 - How and when you can best be contacted

 Here is an example of a persuasive closing statement from a manufacturing cover letter